Rail transport: Right-of-way

 Railway tracks are laid upon land owned or leased by the railway company.
-Owing to the desirability of maintaining modest grades, rails will often be laid in circuitous routes in hilly or mountainous terrain.
+Owing to the desirability of maintaining modest grades, in hilly or mountainous terrain rails will often be laid in circuitous routes.
 Route length and grade requirements can be reduced by the use of alternating cuttings, bridges and tunnels – all of which can greatly increase the capital expenditures required to develop a right-of-way, while significantly reducing operating costs and allowing higher speeds on longer radius curves.
-In densely urbanised areas, railways are sometimes laid in tunnels to minimise the effects on existing properties.
+In densely urbanized areas, railways are sometimes laid in tunnels to minimize the effects on existing properties.